28 Feb 9 Ways for Improving Your Website Speed

 - Image Size

-Image size is important factor too, so try to resize images according to your website width, it is recommended to resize your images below 2000px to increase load time but also consider the quality when doing so.
+Image size is an important factor too, so try to resize images according to your website width, it is recommended to resize your images below 2000px to increase load time but also consider the quality when doing so.
 A 5000px image, if downsized below 2000px will result in poor quality

 Why do you minify?
 Well when you go through this process, any unnecessary characters from source code are removed without impacting its functionality which consequently reduces the page load time even if it is a browser or any kind of digital device.